 Opening hours: 7 AM – 10 AM

 The founder of this brand used to work in a cold-cuts company that supplied meat products to French restaurants in Hanoi.
 When she and her husband moved to Saigon, they decided to run a Banh Mi stall to serve the locals.
 In 1958, the store opened, becoming the oldest Banh Mi stall in Saigon.
 At first, they also served customers with Vietnamese baguettes and ham like other French-style restaurants.
 However, most of their customers were workers, students, and officers, so they couldn’t spend much time at the stall to enjoy Banh Mi in the morning rush.
 The owner thought adding ham, grilled pork, and pâté inside the Vietnamese baguette would be more convenient and let customers take it away to save time.
 They are still serving in both styles, takeaways, and sitting at the stalls adjacent to the streets, eating from a sizzling hot pan.

 Opening hours: 4 PM – 9 PM

-This address is just of a normal street food vendor, but most of the locals who live in Saigon know about this Banh mi stall.
+This address is just of a regular street food vendor, but most locals living in Saigon know about this stall.
 The specialty of the store is the flavorful BBQ round pork patties.
 It is also one of the popular Banh Mi stalls in Saigon.
-Besides, it just costs you about US$ 1 to get one tasteful grilled pork Banh mi.

-Banh Mi is now not just a Vietnamese baguette or a variation of the French baguette, but it is recognized as a significant dish in Vietnamese cuisine.
-You could only taste and experience the authentic version of the Banh Mi and see their diversity in Vietnam.
+Banh Mi is now not just a Vietnamese baguette or a variation of the French baguette but is recognized as a significant dish in Vietnamese cuisine.
+You could only taste and experience the authentic version and see the diversity in Vietnam.
 Have you ever tried the famous Banh Mi?
-Tell us what you think in the comment below.

 Read more on Vietnamese Foods: